 You can open, edit, and rename files in the Desktop edition.
-In addition, you can transfer files (upload and download) in the the FICO Analytic Cloud (FAC) edition.
+In addition, you can transfer files (upload and download) in the FAC edition.

 Opening Files

 Complete the following steps to open a file:

 - 1 Locate the file you want to open in the file tree. - 2 Choose one of the following ways to open a file: - Double-click the filename. - Right-click the filename and click Open on the menu that appears.